Azure/Industrial-IoT/docs/opc-publisher/readme.md

 - A customer wants to browse an OPC UA server’s information model/address space for telemetry selection.
 - An industrial solution wants to react on a condition detected in an asset by changing a configuration parameter in the asset.

 The API enables you to write applications that invoke OPC UA server functionality on OPC server endpoints.
 The Payload is transcoded from JSON to OPC UA binary and passed on through the OPC UA stack to the OPC UA server.
-The response is reencoded to JSON and passed back to the cloud service.
+The response is re-encoded to JSON and passed back to the cloud service.
 This includes [Variant](#json-encoding) encoding and decoding in a consistent JSON format.

 Payloads that are larger than the Azure IoT Hub supported Device Method payload size are chunked, compressed, sent, then decompressed and reassembled for both request and response.
 This allows fast and large value writes and reads, as well as returning large browse results.

 A single session is opened on demand per endpoint so the OPC UA server is not overburdened with 100’s of simultaneous requests.
 The client linger option can be configured using the [command line](./commandline.md) option `--cl` so that clients stay open for a while after the service call completes avoiding re-establishment of the session.